DIRACGrid/DIRAC/docs/source/UserGuide/Tutorials/UsingDIRACFromPython/index.rst

     RuntimeError: Failed to find IPs for fake-domain.invalid.org with error: Can't get info for host fake-domain.invalid: [Errno 8] nodename nor servname provided, or not known

 Often when writing user scripts it is useful to immediately raise an exception when an error happens and otherwise just return the value.
-This is makes DIRAC behave more similarly to other Python functions and can be achieved using the helper function :py:func:`~DIRAC.Core.Utilities.ReturnValues.returnValueOrRaise`.
+This makes DIRAC behave more similarly to other Python functions and can be achieved using the helper function :py:func:`~DIRAC.Core.Utilities.ReturnValues.returnValueOrRaise`.
 Rewriting our previous example for looking up IP addressed, this would be:

 .. code-block:: python